 The size of the ice cream maker that's right for you depends on the amount of finished ice cream you want to make per batch.
 Of course, how much ice cream you and your family eat is also important.
 Here's a brief breakdown of how much each machine makes:

 Now the question arises: which ice cream maker is the right one?
-Here, we've shown you the different ice cream makers, and each one has its merits.
-There are many options, and everyone should decide based on their personal needs.
-Commercial-grade machines certainly have a slight advantage, but they also come at a price.
-Ultimately, you can be very happy with a home ice cream maker.
-Ultimately, all of the options mentioned do their job, and a ???
-Perfecto Ice cream ???
+Here we've shown you the different ice cream makers, and each one has its merits.
+There are many options, and everyone should choose according to their personal needs.

 Icy greetings,